sethgreen23/Codewars.com_mySolutions/Java 1.8/README.md

-# VowelCount
-Return the number (count) of vowels in the given string.
-We will consider a, e, i, o, and u as vowels for this Kata.
-The input string will only consist of lower case letters and/or spaces.

 # MakeNegative
 In this simple assignment you are given a number and have to make it negative.
 But maybe the number is already negative?